 Figure 2.
-The predicted frequencies of cancer-specific KRAS alleles.
-The predicted vs. observed frequency of KRAS alleles for the common alleles of each cancer. ▲ indicates rejection of the null hypothesis that the observed and predicted frequencies are the same (Chi-squared test, p < 0.05); ● indicates the failure to reject the null hypothesis (Chi-squared test, p ≥ 0.05).
-Error bars indicate bootstrapped 95% confidence intervals of the predicted values.
+The predicted frequencies of cancer-specific KRAS alleles. a.
+The predicted vs. observed frequency of KRAS alleles for the common alleles of each cancer. ▲ indicates rejection of the null hypothesis that the observed and predicted frequencies are the same (Chi-squared test, FDR-adjusted p-value < 0.05); ● indicates the failure to reject the null hypothesis (Chi-squared test, FDR-adjusted p-value ≥ 0.05).
+Error bars indicate bootstrapped 95% confidence intervals of the predicted values. b.
+The average probability of the indicated KRAS allele in tumors samples with the KRAS allele (●), tumors samples with a different KRAS mutation (○), and tumor samples with WT KRAS (▽).
+The errors bars indicate bootstrapped 95% CI confidence intervals.
+For each allele, differences in the probabilities between tumor samples with the allele and those with another allele and between tumor samples with the allele and those with WT KRAS were tested via a Wilcoxon rank-sum test.
+A red dot (●) indicates an FDR-adjusted p-value < 0.05. c.
+The fraction of tumor samples predicted to have the indicated KRAS allele for tumor samples with the KRAS allele (vertical bars and ●; i.e. correct predictions), with a different KRAS mutation (○; i.e. incorrect predictions), or with WT KRAS (▽, i.e. incorrect predictions.)